TRaSH-Guides/Guides/docs/Radarr/Radarr-collection-of-custom-formats.md

 ??? question "LQ - [Click to show/hide]"

-    - A collection of known low 1uality groups (often banned from the the top trackers due to their lack of quality), banned or dishonest release groups, or rips/encodes from scene and quick-to-release P2P groups that, while adequate, are usually not considered high quality.
+    - A collection of known low quality groups (often banned from the top trackers due to their lack of quality), banned or dishonest release groups, or rips/encodes from scene and quick-to-release P2P groups that, while adequate, are usually not considered high quality.
     - Release Groups that break the Starr apps automation because their bad naming could potentially cause download loops, even if their overall quality is perfect.

 ??? example "JSON - [Click to show/hide]"